Nalhati: Overview

 The northern portion of Rampurhat subdivision (shown in the map alongside) is part of the Nalhati Plains, a sub-micro physiographic region, and the southern portion is part of the Brahmani-Mayurakshi Basin, another sub-micro physiographic region occupying the area between the Brahmani in the north and the Mayurakshi in the south.
 There is an occasional intrusion of Rajmahal Hills, from adjoining Santhal Parganas, towards the north-western part of the subdivision.
 On the western side is Santhal Parganas and the border between West Bengal and Jharkhand can be seen in the map.
 Murshidabad district is on the eastern side.
 A small portion of the Padma River and the border with Bangladesh (thick line) can be seen in the north-eastern corner of the map.
 96.62% of the population of Rampurhat subdivision live the rural areas and 3.38% of the population live in the urban areas.

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full screen map.

 Transport

 Nalhati Junction railway station is on the Khana-Barharwa section of Sahibganj loop.
 Nalhati-Azimganj branch line originates from Nalhati.

 SH 7, running from Rajgram to Midnapore, and NH 14, running from Morgram to Kharagpur, pass through Nalhati.
 The section of the highway passing through the area was earlier part of Panagarh-Morgram Highway.

 Post Office

-Nalhati has a delivery sub post office(MAIN), with PIN 731220, under Rampurhat head office.
-Branch offices with the same PIN are situated at Barla, Debagram, Diha, Gosainpur, Kaitha, Kalitha, Kogram, Modhura, Mustofadanga, Paikpara and Tejhati.
+Nalhati has a delivery sub post office (MAIN), with PIN 731220, under Rampurhat head office.

-The PIN code of Nalhati T.S Post Office is 731243.